lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 # Linear Regression with R

 Linear Regression is an important concept in predictive analytics.
 But what do we use it for? ***Simple Linear Regression*** is a way to describe a relationship between two variables.
-Typically, we think of these two variables as a **dependent variable** and an **independent variable.**
+Typically, we think of these two variables as a **dependent variable** and an **independent variable.** Equivalent terms that we'll be using for these variables are the **response and predictor variables,** respectively.

 The word "regression" in this context literally refers to a measurement of a relationship between two variables.
 However, it might also make some sense to apply the alternate definition of regression here, which means to return to a previous or more basic state.